 Liquids & Jells: The 3-1-1 Rule

 Every time I fly, there are always those in the security lines that either have not heard of or do not understand about liquids and jells in carry-on bags.
 Some medications and baby formula are exceptions.
 Declare these at the security point.
-Visit the TSA 3-1-1 site.
+Visit the TAS 3-1-1 Webpage.

 3 - ALL liquids and jells must be in containers that hold 3 ounces or less (Larger container with 3 ounces or less are unacceptable and will be removed and discarded).

 1 - All must fit in a 1 quart ziptop bag.

 1 - Only 1 bag per traveler.

 Name used on Travel Documents

 The TSA is now implementing their "Secure Flights" program that allows them to match names on airline reservation lists with those on the TSA watch list.
 This requires a 100% name match (plus date of birth and gender).
 For example, John P Smith and John Paul Smith, do not match and will cause problems, perhaps even be denied boarding.
 If you find your name is very similar to someone on the TSA watch list, you can obtain a redress number to enable you to prvent a major issue each time you fly.